 A large technology company has agreed to pay $110,000 to settle a transgender discrimination claim by a former employee, highlighting the evolving workplace discrimination laws affecting LGBT workers.

 Even the federal government – the Equal Employment Opportunity Commission (EEOC) and the Department of Justice (DOJ) – is taking opposite views on whether sexual orientation and gender identity are protected under Title VII of the Civil Rights Act of 1964.

 In this case, the settlement with Massachusetts Attorney General Maura Healey involves a transgender woman, who was subjected to a hostile work environment because of her sex and gender identity.
 The former employee also claims she was denied job opportunities and then retaliated against for complaining of discrimination.
 Read On

 In a recent survey of 5,000 employees, only 25% said they believe their co-workers will do the right thing and behave ethically, according to CEB, now part of IT research firm Gartner.

 Workers don’t see the same level of integrity and ethical behavior in frontline employees as they do in their senior leaders and direct managers, the survey said.
 That’s an interesting perspective, given the recent scandals involving senior executives behaving badly.
 As HR and compliance professionals know all too well, ethical lapses can and do occur at every level in an organization.Read On

-The news that Ford Motor Company has agreed to pay $10.1 million to resolve allegations of sexual and racial harassment at two of its plants in Chicago is yet another reminder for organizations in every industry to demonstrate their commitment to maintain a safe, productive, and harassment-free work environment or else face serious penalties.
+The news that a major automaker has agreed to pay $10.1 million to resolve allegations of sexual and racial harassment at two of its plants is yet another reminder for organizations in every industry to demonstrate their commitment to maintain a safe, productive, and harassment-free work environment or else face serious penalties.

-The Equal Employment Opportunity Commission (EEOC) said that its investigation into the charges found “reasonable cause” to believe that Ford workers at an assembly plant and stamping plant in the Chicago area had subjected female and African American employees to sexual and racial harassment, in violation of Title VII of the Civil Rights Act.
+The Equal Employment Opportunity Commission (EEOC) said that its investigation into the charges found “reasonable cause” to believe that workers at an assembly plant and stamping plant had subjected female and African American employees to sexual and racial harassment, in violation of Title VII of the Civil Rights Act.
 Read On